 In this post, we will be talking about the Rich Black Color.
-It is often used instead of the dull black color in graphic design and printing.
+Instead of the dull black color, it is often used in graphic design and printing.

 What is Rich Black Color?

-In printing, when huge areas are featuring black spots designers prefer to use the rich black color instead of the plain black color.
+When huge areas feature black spots in printing, designers prefer to use the rich black color instead of the plain black color.

-The reason for this is that the ink of plain black in printing comes off as grayish or muddy, which is not what designers want.
+The ink of plain black in printing comes off as grayish or muddy, which is not what designers want.

 Rich black is exactly what it sounds like.
-It is the rich deep black tone that we see all around us, contrary to the plain black which is not what it looks like.
+We see the rich deep black tone all around us, contrary to the plain black, which is not what it looks like.

 How is Plain Black Different from Rich Black?

-In printers, there are CMYK (Cyan, Magenta, Yellow, and Key) toners.
+There are toners in printers with CMYK (Cyan, Magenta, Yellow, and Key).
 With the combinations of these four colors, printers produce all the desired colors by combining these four colors.

 As I mentioned before, every color in the printer is produced by a mixture of different percentages of the CMYK toners.
 Plain black is produced by the ‘key’ toner set to 100% in the printer.

-Meanwhile, rich black is produced by the combinations of sub-tones of all the four CMYK colors.
-This layering of the different sub-tones is the reason behind rich black’s richness and depth.
+Meanwhile, rich black combines sub-tones of all four CMYK colors.
+This layering of the different sub-tones is why rich black’s richness and depth.

 Why Choose Rich Black Color Over Standard Black?

-But often, standard black is way more useful than rich black.
-For example, in small fonts, the plain black is much more legible than rich black.
+But often, standard black is way more helpful than rich black.
+For example, plain black is much more legible than rich black in small fonts.
 The layering of different tones can affect the crispness of the printout.

-Rich black uses different layering to be produced, which can be pretty costly.
+Rich black uses different layering, which can be pretty costly.
 But standard black uses only the ‘Key’ toner, which is cheaper than its alternative.

 Where to Use the Rich Black Color?

 When printing in layers of different colors, rich black is used.
-Plain black is sometimes translucent in layered printing, which is not what designers expect.
+Plain black is sometimes translucent in layered printing, which designers do not expect.
 It is also used in large fonts to produce a deeper color.

 Where is Plain Black used?

 When we need to print in black and white, plain black is just right to express the colors when there aren’t a lot of colors.
-Printing of the documents are done in plain black because rich black produces smudgy results.
+Printing the documents is done in plain black because rich black produces smudgy results.

 How to Produce Rich Black Color

-There is no hard and fast rule for making the rich black color.
-The process varies depending upon the tool we are using.
+There is no hard and fast rule for making the rich black color, and the process varies depending upon the tool we are using.